Your "own bank" is on the phone - and then 50,000 francs are gone

 Austria has shown that this regulation can work.
 The law there already stipulates that providers are no longer allowed to put calls through with fake Austrian numbers, even if they are marked as anonymous.
 According to the responsible regulatory authority, complaints have fallen to practically zero since the introduction of this rule.

 This is probably little consolation for Alex Baumann.
 He has still not received his money back.
-The police have been unable to find out who called him using a "spoofed" Swiss landline number.
+The police have not been able to find out who called him using a "spoofed" Swiss landline number.